Aram-Lin/Mischief-Draw-All-version/README.md

 The file name will be tagged:
 Mischief_2.1.6_Thinapp.7z | Mischief_1.1.2_Thinapp.exe

-The other 1.12 files use a Portable version made by CheshireCat
+other 1.12 files use a Portable version made by CheshireCat